fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 3. For a future project, maybe store the data utilizing a SQL database solution.
 I saved the data locally for this project.
 4. Some input data validation on HTML when dealing with the beer data input got me thinking/was a hassle.
 HTML only has input type 'number'.
 It doesn´t accept decimal number as input.
 I searched for something called regex but seemed kind of confusing to implement.
 Sticked with input type text unfortunately.
 Will catch up with the concept later...
 5. I was able to implement the buttons ‘Add Beer', 'Delete Last Added Beer' and 'Delete All Beers'.
 They´re all technically working but it would even greater if I was able to create a success message for each of the buttons.
 But they got a little buggy, for some reason.
 6. Wasn´t able to finish implementing a proper success popup message to the user when he presses the ‘Add Beer', 'Delete Last Added Beer' and 'Delete All Beers'.
-I got the ‘Add Beer' button to work with a message at some point but it bugged later on.
+I got the ‘Add Beer' button to work with a message at some point but it bugged later.
 Important point of learning for consideration.

 <h2>Conclusions</h2>